One finds healing on the river at night.

 THERE IS ABSOLUTELY NO ALCOHOL ALLOWED ON THIS TRIP AND ALL ATTENDEES MUST WEAR A LIFE VEST AT ALL TIMES WHILE ON THE RIVER.

 Your food will be examined and tasted - all for your own good, naturally

 Regardless of the source of your vessel, whether one's own or rented, each of us needs to bring: A boat, a paddle, a PFD, and any other gear.
 Also, in a waterproof container, bring food and water.
 Bring a full meal, not just a snack, as it will be a long day's journey into night.

-The sunset is predicted to be at about 8:15 PM on this date.
-This full moon is called the Full Sturgeon Moon, and its name was important to Indian tribes, as this was the month when such large fish were more easily caught.
-Some tribes called this the Full Red Moon, because when the moon rises it appears reddish through the sultry haze.
+The sunset is predicted to be at about 8 PM on this date.
+This full moon is called the Full Sturgeon Moon, and its name was important to Indian tribes, as those large fish were readily caught during this time.
+Other tribes called it the Full Red Moon due to its reddish hue as it rises.

 The full moon appears East to West over the People's River

 This would be a unique paddle, appropriate for beginners, teens, and adults.
 Note, however, that this is a paddle rather than a float, as we will be heading upstream for the first 4 miles.
 The flatwater paddle would be 8 miles long, and the moon would come over the Blue Ridge Mountains at our halfway point.
 While dusk on the river occurs before the actual sunset, the sunset on this night is predicted to be at approximately 8 PM.
 If you have to rush, and you feel compelled to repeatedly ask when are we getting back, this is not the right trip for you, and you should consider another activity.

 The photos of the kayakers on this page were taken on our prior full moon paddle, right before darkness became visible.